BLTGreen/Architecture-Repo/solutionsBuildingBlocks/tradeOffAnalysis/approachTradeOff.md

 | Batch    |         |         |          |         |         |          |         |         |         |
 | Stream   |         |         |          |         |         |          |         |         |         |
 | Hybrid   |         |         |          |         |         |          |         |         |         |

+# Final recommendation

+There is never a perfect solution, but from the final score we can see